Hear!

 return f

-These three alone are enough for making melodies:
+These three alone are enough for composing melodies:

 f = Compose([